Have you ever wondered if there's a link between exercise and histamine intolerance?

 Something far more gentle, calming but still involving activity, can be just what you need to keep moving without it resulting in a surge in histamine.

 One of the exercises that comes up regularly is yoga, but, it also depends on the type of yoga you choose.
-Some may find they are able to dive right into an hour of vinyasa flow yoga without too much difficulty, while others may not be able to tolerate even one strength movement.
+We're all at different fitness levels - some may find they are able to dive right into an hour of vinyasa flow yoga without too much difficulty, while others may not be able to tolerate even one strength movement.

 Fortunately, with so many varieties available, you can tailor your yoga session to suit your needs, even choosing an alternative depending on how you feel from one day to the next.